shivashant25/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![The Visual Studio Git Global Settings page is displayed with the user name and email fields highlighted.](media/git-global-settings.png "Git Global Settings")

-> **Note:** Add your own GitHub account details for GitHub related tasks in the lab.
+> **Note:** Please note that you need to use your own GitHub account in the lab, If you dont have any GitHub account then you can go to [GitHub](https://github.com) and signup with your personal email address.
+The lab credentials will not work here in the GitHub Account.

 3. Next, look below the Solution Explorer and select the **Git Changes** tab.